Unlock Your Potential

 Students will work in stations including CAD, strategy, coding with Java, and driver training.
 For rising 7th - 12th grade students.
 Stude...

 Mason Center for Robotics believes that learning through competition provides a complete learning and fun environment for kids interested in STEM careers.
-Our journey began in 2018, providing FLL teams to Mason City Schools.
-Today, our 501c3 robotics center, a leading hub for Ohio robotics, offers top competitive robotics teams for students from K to 12th grade, focusing on coding, engineering design, programming, robotics, and manufacturing, all while nurturing the next generation of innovators in the field of Mason robotics.
+Our journey began in 2016, providing FLL teams to Mason City Schools.
+Today, our 501c3 robotics center, a leading hub for Ohio robotics, offers top competitive robotics teams for students from K to 12th grade, focusing on coding, engineering design, programming, robotics, and manufacturing, all while nurturing the next generation of innovators in the field of robotics.

-The Mason Center for Robotics, a leading hub for Ohio robotics, is dedicated to educating students through competition teams that blend learning with fun and challenging experiences, motivating kids to succeed in coding and engineering.
-This stem and robotics center enhances workforce development and community outreach in the Mason, Ohio area through initiatives like job shadowing, college programs, engineering events, and partnerships with local businesses, all while promoting the spirit of the Mason robot.
+The Mason Center for Robotics is dedicated to educating students through competition teams that blend learning with fun and challenging experiences, motivating kids to succeed in coding and engineering.
+The center enhances workforce development and community outreach in the Mason, Ohio area through initiatives like job shadowing, college programs, engineering events, and partnerships with local businesses.

 We welcome any student in the Mason area or surrounding regions, regardless of their school, to explore our coding programs at the Mason Robotics and STEM and Robotics Center.
 To learn more about Ohio robotics opportunities, please contact us by filling in the interest form.